Consensys/doc.teku/docs/index.md

 ## What is Teku?

-Teku is an open-source Ethereum 2.0 client written in Java.
+Teku is an open-source consensus layer (formerly called [Ethereum 2.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/)) client written in Java.
 Teku contains a full Beacon node implementation and a validator client for participating in consensus.

 ## What can you do with Teku?